FatimaBOliveira/pands-weekly-tasks/README.md

         else:
             a = 3 * a + 1
     yield 1
-a = int(input("Please enter a positive integer: "))
 for sequence in collatz(a):
     print(sequence, end=" ")
 ```
 ## Week 5 - [weekday.py](weekday.py)
 - Machine will check and tell the user if today is a weekday or weekend.

-I need to import the module [datetime](https://realpython.com/python-datetime/#using-the-python-datetime-module) and then I define today with [date.today()](https://docs.python.org/3/library/datetime.html#datetime.date.today) to allow machine to know the current date.
-The function [date.weekday()](https://docs.python.org/3/library/datetime.html#datetime.date.weekday) will process today's date and check which day of the week it is, then it will return a value from 0 to 6, 0 being a Monday and 6 a Sunday.
-I will use the print function for the machine to tell me that is weekday if value is between 0 and 4 and weekend if value is 5 or 6.
+I need to import date from the module [datetime](https://realpython.com/python-datetime/#using-the-python-datetime-module) and then apply [date.today()](https://docs.python.org/3/library/datetime.html#datetime.date.today) to allow machine to know the current date.
+The function [date.weekday()](https://docs.python.org/3/library/datetime.html#datetime.date.weekday) will process today's date, then it will return a value from 0 to 6, 0 correspondent to Monday and 6 a Sunday.
+The machine will check which [condition](https://www.w3schools.com/python/python_conditions.asp) is valid and print the condition that is true.
 ```
 from datetime import date
 today = date.today()